+Forming

+Partnerships

-Forming Partnerships to Improve Population Health
+to Improve

+Population

+Health

 Multiple connections and partnerships are vital to making an impact in the community health arena.
-Research, community and practice leaders hear this important message through the Biennial Community Engagement Research Program Forum designed to disseminate best practices and promote multidisciplinary community engaged research and practice models through partnerships that are mutually beneficial, sustainable and that improve population health.
-Sponsored by the Georgia CTSA every two years, the 2019 forum was themed One Georgia: Building Bridges to Improve Quality Access for Optimal Health.
+More than 100 attendees heard this important message at the recent 4th Biennial Community Engagement Research Program Forum.
+Sponsored by the Georgia CTSA, this year's forum was themed One Georgia: Building Bridges to Improve Quality Access for Optimal Health.